viamrobotics/docs/docs/extend/modular-resources/_index.md

 - **Implement a custom component:** If your smart machine has specialty hardware, such as an unsupported [motor](/components/motor/), and you want to control it using Viam, you can write a driver to support your hardware by implementing the corresponding component API.

-- **Implement a custom service:** If your smart machine requires a custom algorithm or data model when working with services such as [SLAM](/services/slam/), [Vision](/services/vision/), or [Motion planning](/services/motion/), you can implement your own algorithm or model against the corresponding service API.
+- **Implement a custom service:** If your smart machine uses a custom algorithm or data model when working with services such as [SLAM](/services/slam/), [Vision](/services/vision/), or [Motion planning](/services/motion/), you can implement your own algorithm or model against the corresponding service API.

 - **Implement fully custom logic:** If your smart machine runs custom or proprietary logic and you want to use Viam to manage and control that logic, such as when managing a software development lifecyle, you can implement your own custom logic by wrapping the generic API.